Axroz/small_maze/README.md

 There is a small text-based (input-prompt) UI where you can specify where to read the mazes.

-Select 1 in the menu to loop through the files that are in the "maps"-folder.

 You can also just input all the mazes into maps folder and run from there (it is presumed as a starting location).

 ## Modifications / Restrictions